fpiraneo/oclife/README.md

 I'm a Swiss resident; in Switzerland we currently use four languages plus English; the localization not only of the application but also of the data is a must.
 The infrastructure to add a single tag with multiple language is present; it need to be handled by the logic.

 ##Direct access to a file
 On the main tag window, clicking on a thumbnail, a popup with the ownCloud path of the file appears, stating where user can find the indicated file.
+The recall of the `File` app standard functionality (like download or show PDF for PDF file) should be nice; unfortunately I can't understand how I can integrate this feature in the ownCloud infrastructure. **HELP WANTED!!! :-)**

 ##Sharing by tags
+Allows the user to share a link with a token indicating a slideshow or an album with files with such tags.
+To be evaluated.

 ##Multiple hierarchy
+Tags with multiple parents; consider the files related to `Blaise Pascal` that can be a child of `Scientists` and of `French personalities`; both are corrects and on large archives can be a great added value.

 ##Personal vs. Global tags
+All tags are actually **global**, this means that all the users of one installation of ownCloud can see all the tags; personal tags allows to define tags related to a single user that cannot be seen by others.

 ##Known issues
-###ImageMagick vs. GD
 ###Encrypted files
+Not all functionality works with encrypted files, i.e. image rotations, EXIF data readings and so on.
+We suggest to keep the data unencrypted.

 ###Rename a file
+After renaming a file the *work in progress* is shown forever; my suspect is trouble in the ownCloud infrastructures to handle the *file rename* hook.

 #Special thanks to